ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   END IF
 ~~~~

-The result of the array indexing expression `i` applied to an array
+The result of the array index expression `i` applied to an array
 of length `len` is defined to be the result of the array
 slicing expression `Normalize(i, len):Normalize(i, len)+1:1`.